Nilpotent (Anti-)BRST and (Anti-)co-BRST Symmetries in 2D non-Abelian Gauge Theory: Some Novel Observations

 thereby rendering the action integral $ S =\int d^2 x\,{\cal L}_B$ invariant.
-Thus, the bosonic transformations (9) correspond to the {\it symmetry} of the theory.
+Thus, the bosonic transformations (9) correspond to the {\it symmetry} of the theory \footnote{The unique bosonic symmetry transformation $s_w = {\{s_b, s_d\}}$ is independent of $s_b$ as well as $s_d$ because it commutes (i.e. $[s_w, s_b] = [s_w, s_d] = 0$) with both of them [cf. Eq.
+(29) below]}.
 We remark that one can define another bosonic symmetry $s_{\bar w} = -\;{\{s_{ad},\,s_{ab}}\}$ for the Lagrangian density ${\cal L}_{\bar B} $ but it turns out to be equivalent (i.e.\;$ s_w + s_ {\bar w }=0$) to $s_w = {\{s_d,\,s_b}\}$ if we use the equations of motion of the theory and the CF-type condition \,$(B+\bar B+( C \times \bar C ) = 0)$.
 To sum up, we have total\,{\it six } continuous symmetries in the theory.
 Together,\,these symmetry operators satisfy an algebra that is\,{\it exactly} similar to the algebraic structure of the cohomological operators of the differential geometry.
 Thus, there is a connection between the {\it two} (cf. Sec.
 5 below).